-DBA – TRIPLE Award from Brittany Université, France; VERN’ University of Applied Sciences, Croatia; and UCAM – Universidad Católica San Antonio de Murcia, Spain
+DBA – TRIPLE Award from Brittany Université, France; VERN’ University, Croatia; and UCAM – Universidad Católica San Antonio de Murcia, Spain

-Please note that this Triple Award DBA is not available in the People’s Republic of China or Hong Kong
+Please note that this Triple Award DBA is not available in Mainland China

-The Doctorate in Business Administration (“DBA”) is a 120 ECTS credits (equivalent to 240 UK credits) programme.
-It allows students to achieve triple doctoral awards from (i) Brittany Université; (ii) VERN’ University of Applied Sciences; and (iii) UCAM – Universidad Católica San Antonio de Murcia.
+The Doctor of Business Administration (“DBA”) is a 120 ECTS credits (equivalent to 240 UK credits) programme.
+It allows students to achieve triple doctoral awards from (i) Brittany Université; (ii) VERN’ University; and (iii) UCAM – Universidad Católica San Antonio de Murcia.
 The programme will be managed and promoted by London Examinations Board for all off-campus delivery.

 The Doctor of Business Administration programme equips senior business practitioners and high-potential individuals with both knowledge as well as the applied and research skills needed to become executive-level organizational leaders, industry innovators, consultants and policy makers.
 Students ethically address complex and practical business challenges and learn how to transform business practices to create organizational optimization, growth and sustainability.